tuhh-softsec/DockerCleaner/README.md

 This repository is structured as follows:
 ```
 This repository:
-├── dataset: the datasets of Dockerfiles we used and we generated in our study
+├── dataset: the datasets of Dockerfiles we used and generated in our study
 ├── DockerCleaner: the tool that implemented our approaches to fix security smells for Dockerfiles
 ├── evaluation: the scripts we used for the evaluation in our study
 ├── parfum: the modified version of Parfum we used
-├── results: the results generated during our exeperiments, that is used to answer our research questions
+├── results: the results generated during our experiments that are used to answer our research questions
 ├── version_pinning: the scripts and data we used for the "Version Pinning" repair actions
 ├── Dockerfile Smell Types Selection.xlsx: the survey on the prevalence of Dockerfile smell types and the coverage of tools/materials for them
 └── README.md